CentLinux | Learn How to Install CentOS/Rocky Linux Servers

 Conclusion:

-We have successfully installed AlmaLinux 8 with minimal software packages.
-You may have observed that the installation process is almost similar to CentOS 8, therefore the migration to AlmaLinux won’t be too difficult for Red Hat based Linux users.
+We have successfully installed AlmaLinux 8 minimal iso.
+You may have observed that the installation process is almost similar to CentOS 8, therefore the migration CentOS 8 to AlmaLinux won’t be too difficult for Red Hat based Linux users.